ReallySmall/Stackduino-v0.1---v1.1/README.md

 Tinkering has started on Stackduino v2.
 This will be largely based on SMD components and build on v1 with various additions and improvements:
 - much smaller
 - much more efficient use of batteries
-- components which use less power or are throttled when not in use
 - built in micro-usb port for programming